grijjy/JustAddCode/TextToSpeech/README.md

 We pass the hash map we created before, as well as a `QUEUE_FLUSH` flag that is used to tell the engine to terminate any current speech.

-Omar: mar20\: Forked the project to add getVoices ( a list of voices available to Text-to-speech )
-              for iOS and Android